The following links are articles detailing the business practices of Chevron's carbon offsets.

 - Seek External Grant Funding for Implementation

-- Sustainable Investment Practices
+- Sustainable Investment Policy

 In certain circumstances, it is impractical or not financially viable to reduce greenhouse gas emissions entirely to zero.
 To handle this circumstance, some entities purchase the carbon emission reduction from others.
 This transaction is called carbon offsets.
 One Carbon Credit equals one metric ton of carbon dioxide equivalent removed or kept from the atmosphere.
 This is not the same as a Renewable Energy Certificate (REC).
 Carbon Credits can be sold to monetize the UIUC successes in carbon footprint reductions, and the Carbon Credit Funds can be invested back into the iCAP efforts.
 Carbon Credits can also be purchased to achieve the iCAP objectives.